-Since Blue Peter, Ayo has demonstrated his diversity as a broadcaster, hosting many programmes for the BBC including Teens From a Small Island (2010) and Stammer School (2011).
+Since Blue Peter, Ayo Akinwolere has demonstrated his diversity as a broadcaster, hosting many programmes for the BBC including Teens From a Small Island (2010) and Stammer School (2011).
 He is also the West Midlands presenter for the BBC current affairs show Inside Out (2016-2020), for which he won the Factual RTS Award and BBC Ruby Award for his documentary on Extremism.

 He has written for publications including The Daily Telegraph, Huffington Post and BBC Sport, touching on subjects such as sport, his career and male identity.
 Ayo is a keen traveller having visited over 120 cities worldwide.
 He is a keen photographer and his photographs have been printed in the children’s National Geographic collection and Vogue Bambini.
 He won the British Photography Award for Fine Art for his piece entitled ‘Great Britain’ which was a reaction to the changing landscape of global ethnicity.
 He also writes for the digital magazine The Major, a collective space for innovation, interviews and film.

 Ayo Akinwolere Sporting Work